 If organizations change more quickly than people, we need to better predict those changes to ensure we match the right leader with the right situation.
 We use the simple, powerful Executive Fit Matrix (Figure 1) which juxtaposes the strategy and change dimensions to do that.

-You can assess the fit of leaders in your company through this simple exercise:
+You can assess the fit of leaders in your com-